 Heat large non-stick electric skillet or regular non-stick with butter and oil over medium-high heat.
 Add thyme and place the salmon, skin-side up on to the skillet.

-Cook the salmon until golden brown on 1 side, about 4-5 minutes.
-Turn the fish over with a spatula gently, and cook until the skin is crisp and feels firm to the touch, about 3-5 minutes more.
+Cook the salmon until golden brown on 1 side, about 3-4 minutes.
+Turn the fish over with a spatula gently, and cook until the skin is crisp and feels firm to the touch, about 3-4 minutes more depending on the thickness of your salmon.

 Transfer the salmon to a plate and serve with beurre blanc sauce.